 De-streaming Grade 9 in the WRDSB

-As of September 2022, Grade 9 students are no longer required to choose between Applied or Academic level courses.
-This change is the result of strong evidence across Waterloo Region and Ontario that supports eliminating the pressure for Grade 8 students and families to choose between Applied and Academic courses in favour of de-streaming.
-The goal of de-streaming is to provide more equitable graduation and achievement outcomes, and increased access to all Grade 11 course options, for all students.
+Grade 9 students no longer choose between Applied or Academic level courses.
+This change is the result of strong evidence across Waterloo Region and Ontario that supports de-streaming and single streaming.
+The goal of de-streaming is to improve graduation and achievement outcomes, and increase access to all Grade 11 course options, for all students.

-By September 2023, curriculum for three Grade 9 courses will be provided by the Ministry of Education:
+By September 2024, curriculum for three Grade 9 de-streamed courses was provided by the Ministry of Education:

 • English (ENL1W)